Who Is Barbra Streisand?

 Streisand married for a second time on July 1, 1998, to actor James Brolin.
 Following their marriage, Streisand recorded an album of love songs entitled A Love Like Ours (1999).
 The collection featured the hit duet, "If You Ever Leave Me," with Vince Gill.

 In 2018, Streisand raised eyebrows with the announcement that she had her beloved dog, Samantha, cloned following her death last year, and now was enjoying the company of two new puppies.
 The news drew the disapproval of animal-rights group PETA, which noted that cloning does not recreate the original dog and suggested the singer could have found a wonderful new dog at a shelter.

-The statistics of Barbra Streisand's achievements are staggering.
-She is credited for creating dozens of gold- and platinum-selling albums, and is regarded as the top-selling female artist of all time.
+Streisand is credited for creating dozens of gold- and platinum-selling albums and is regarded as the top-selling female artist of all time.
 Streisand has had No. 1 albums in each of the last four decades—the greatest longevity for any solo recording artist.
 She is second in the all-time charts, ahead of the Beatles and The Rolling Stones, and exceeded by only Elvis Presley.